fanjunkai1/NSDNet/README.md

     }

 ## Acknowledgment
 This code is based on the [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-Thanks for their awesome work.
+Thank them for their outstanding work.

 ## Contact
 Should you have any question or suggestion, please contact junkai.fan@njust.edu.cn.